nswaswaJim/oahuv1/middleridge.md

 <p><img src="../oahuv1/images/middleridge/bambooforest.JPG" height="300px" alt="bamboo forest"/></p>

 Before too long you get out of the bamboo and clearly onto the proper ridge trail.
 The trail is difficult.
 Muddy, very slippery, very narrow with ferns and brush encroaching on the edges and brushing your legs with every squishy sliding step.
 Rocks and roots and narrow and more slippery.
+The steep gradient means every step is sliding backwards, or forwards, depending on direction of travel.
 Not pleasant hiking.
 Just determined hiking.
 The rain which turned me back days ago, and the mud it left behind, will not stop me from getting to the top of this ridge.

 One small advantage this morning- I had biked/hiked part of this just two days before.
 So today, to save a little time and effort, I had taken the bus to the trailhead.
 Instead of grinding up hills in low gear.
 Thus I had hit the trailhead pretty fresh and rested.
-So I had to laugh out loud when, thinking I was just reaching a false summit with more of this trail- instead, the windward side came into view- I had reached the ridge!
+So I had to laugh out loud when, thinking I was just reaching a false summit with more of this trail to climb- instead, the windward side came into view I had reached the ridge!
 Ahead of schedule, despite the gruesome trail conditions.

 The weather was quite low on reaching the ridge, with clouds blowing up from the windward side.
 It reminded me of telling flight students to carefully open the window and stick their hand out to touch a cloud: